astro-informatics/sleplet/README.md

 ## Paper Figures

-To recreate the figures from below papers one may use the CLI or API methods.
+To recreate the figures from the below papers, one may use the CLI or the API.
-For those which don't use the `mesh` or `sphere` CLIs the relevant API code isn't provided as it is contained within the source code.
+For those which don't use the `mesh` or `sphere` CLIs, the relevant API code isn't provided as it is contained within the source code.

 ### Sifting Convolution on the Sphere